sivareddyit/qubership-envgene/docs/analysis/application-manifest-be-or-no-to-be.md

-# Application Manifest: To Be or Not To Be?
+# Application Manifest in Deployment cases: To Be or Not To Be?

-## Goals
+## Problem Statement

+Application deployment and calculation of deployment parameters require a specific object — the Deployment Descriptor, which is not available in open source.

+It is necessary to:

 1. Provide deployment of an individual application in Qubership
-2. Deployment Descriptor substitution in deployment cases
+2. Consider the possibility of substituting the Deployment Descriptor in deployment cases

-## Limitation

-1. Delivery scenarios are not considered
+Delivery scenarios are not considered

-## Problem Statement
+## Challenges

 1. Passing Build-Time Artifact Parameters to Helm Charts